tranvex/2143-OOP-Helal/Assignments/A05/README.md

 #### Public / Private / Protected

 > Different access specifiers used in classes to protect your class variables.
-> Private: Only Friends and the class itself can access those variables and methods
+>Private: Only Friends and the class itself can access those variables and methods.
 > Protected: Only Friends, derived classes, and the class itself can access those variables and methods.
 > Public: Everybody and the class itself can access those variables.
 Absolutely no protection.
 >